nextstrain/cli/doc/index.rst

 ==============

 .. warning::
    This is the Nextstrain CLI's reference documentation.
-For the general Nextstrain docs, go here: :doc:`docs.nextstrain.org:index`
+For the general Nextstrain docs, go here: :doc:`docs:index`

 This is the documentation for the `Nextstrain <https://nextstrain.org>`__ command-line interface (CLI)---a program called ``nextstrain``---which aims to